haganbt/datasift-sql-framework/README.md

 ### Schema

-The <code>interaction.id</code> is used excluslvely across all tables as a primary key, with the exception of list tables where duplicates are supported.
+The <code>interaction.id</code> is used exclusively across all tables as a primary key, with the exception of list tables where duplicate interaction.id's are supported.

 **List Tables**

 Interactions containing list items can contain multiple values.
 For example, and interaction containing a link, may have the following URL property:
 ```javascript
 {